 We'll have him coming up after the break.

-But let me give you just a couple of quick sound bites.
+But let me give you just a couple of quick soundbites.

-Some of your former Senate colleagues on the Judiciary Committee would go as far as to say that it's anti democratic.
+Some of your former Senate colleagues on the Judiciary Committee would go as far as to say that it's anti-democratic.

 Do you agree with that?

-But but it it is it's its value system is different.
+But it is its value system is different than and its respect for institutions is different.

-It's a uniqueness Of America.
+It's the uniqueness of America.

 We never fully lived up to it.